 How to export your digital catalog from InDesign:

 To avoid any problems in the next steps, we will do a reset in the configuration of the document.

-Go to File / Adjust document.
-Uncheck the Opposite Pages option and click OK.
+Go to File / Document Setup.
+Uncheck the Facing Pages option and click OK.

 Once you have done this, make a copy of this document with a different configuration: File / Save as.
 Give it a name that differentiates it from the document that has facing pages.

 Now, go to File / Export.
 Give the document whatever name you want.
 Now, select the Form menu and choose Adobe PDF (interactive)

 When you save it, another export menu will appear.
 Set up as you see in the image below.

 In the newest versions of InDesign, the Export to Interactive PDF tab might appear a little different, especially on the Resolution setup, where you can’t manually add a size, you can only choose from the dropdown menu.